 Remember that the ages we use are only approximate.
 Children grow at their own individual pace and may learn new skills sooner or later.

-The following pages offer information about different levels of growth at each age:
+The following informations offer information about different levels of growth at each age:

 - Motor skills

 - Relationships (socio-affective growth)